 Do the same for your business and find the most popular two or three networks.

-That basically means two things:
+Building customer engagement essentially means two things:

 - Social Media Marketing Made Simple: A Step-by-Step Guide

 - Welcome to The Beginner’s Guide to Social Media!